 A life long zitherist, he witnessed the ebb and flow of the zither's popularity in the US.
 With the movie "The Third Man," released in the US in 1950, the zither experienced a resurgence of interest.
 This certainly had a revitalizing effect on Henry Schaber.
 During this period, as zither players were being rediscovered, he was quoted as saying, "A long time ago, the zither died, and I died with it.
 But we're coming back now, the zither and I."

-Our sincere thanks is extended to Trish Kellen and Larry Schaber for sharing the story of their great-grandfather Henry Schaber.
-If you are aware of any of Henry Schaber's missing compositions, "Marguerite," "Eugenie Waltz," "Henrietta Waltz," "Military March" and the "Harmonie Zither Club March," please contact us.
+Thank you to Trish Kellen and Larry Schaber for sharing the story of their great-grandfather Henry Schaber.
+If you are aware of any of Henry Schaber's missing compositions, "Marguerite," "Eugenie Waltz," "Henrietta Waltz," "Military March" and the "Harmonie Zither Club March," email firstname.lastname@example.org, or use the provided contact form.

 Stories and photographs of early American zither players are rare.
 If you've had an ancestor who was a zither player, please consider sharing their story.